Is Salvation by Faith Alone in Christ Alone?Download Study

 Does Scripture teach that salvation is by faith alone in Christ alone?
 Yes.
 In addition, it also teaches that true saving faith is always characterized and accompanied by good works.

-Good works do not lead to salvation, rather they are the products of salvation.
+Good works do not lead to salvation; rather, they are the products of salvation.

-Later, in the life of the church at Ephesus, Paul would tell Timothy the pastor, “remain on at Ephesus so that you may instruct certain men not to teach strange doctrines” (1 Timothy1:3).
-Paul was deeply concerned that, “… the time will come when they will not endure sound doctrine; but wanting to have their ears tickled, they will accumulate for themselves teachers in accordance to their own desires, and will turn away their ears from the truth and will turn aside to myths” (2 Timothy 4:3–4).
+Later, in the life of the church at Ephesus, Paul would tell Timothy the pastor, remain on at Ephesus so that you may instruct certain men not to teach strange doctrines (1 Timothy 1:3b).
+Paul was deeply concerned that, The time will come when they will not endure sound doctrine; but wanting to have their ears tickled, they will accumulate for themselves teachers in accordance to their own desires, and will turn away their ears from the truth and will turn aside to myths (2 Timothy 4:3–4).
 Indeed, that had happened (cf. 1:20) by the time he wrote 1 Timothy.
 Accordingly, Timothy was to be about preach[ing] the word (4:2).
-He was to “reprove, rebuke, exhort, with great patience and instruction” in this specific regard.
+He was to reprove, rebuke, exhort, with great patience and instruction in this specific regard.
 Additionally, much of Peter’s second epistle and the second epistle to Corinth relate to the same problem of the false teaching of salvation.

 My prayer is that this study will have caused you to contemplate and perhaps rethink your soteriology if need be.
-Determine who and/or what you are relying on for your salvation—God, or yourself.
-Is your doctrine of salvation squared away with all these redundant Bible passages?
+Determine who and/or what you are relying on for your salvation—God or yourself.
+Is your doctrine of salvation squared away with all these copious Bible passages?
 Moreover, if you are relying on your own good deeds to get yourself to heaven, in whole or in part, then you need to repent of your sin of pride and ask Christ into your life today.
-See you at the Bible study this week. cm
+See you at the Bible study this week.